Goddard Institute for Space Studies: Climate change research

-A key objective of Goddard Institute for Space Studies research is prediction of climate change in the 21st century.
+A key objective of Goddard Institute for Space Studies research is prediction of climate change in the 21st century, which EPA and NOAA also focus on.
 The research combines paleogeological record, analysis of comprehensive global datasets (derived mainly from spacecraft observations), with global models of atmospheric, land surface, and oceanic processes.

 Climate science predictions are based substantially on historical analysis of Earth's paleoclimate (climate through geological ages), and the sea-level/ temperature/ carbon dioxide record.

 Changes in carbon dioxide associated with continental drift, and the decrease in volcanism as India arrived at the Asian continent, allowed temperatures to drop & Antarctic ice-sheets to form.
 This resulted in a 75m drop in sea level, allowing our present-day coastlines & habitats to form and stabilize.

 Global change studies at GISS are coordinated with research at other groups within the Earth Sciences Division, including the Laboratory for Atmospheres, Laboratory for Hydrospheric and Biospheric Sciences, and Earth Observing System science office.